mbrooker/mbrooker-blog/_posts/2026-03-18-apprentice.md

 > You've long been a servant;
 > Obey my orders now!

-When I talk to customers and teams around me about agents and agent policy, and the work we're doing on [AgentCore Policy](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/policy.html) (now [GA](https://aws.amazon.com/about-aws/whats-new/2026/03/policy-amazon-bedrock-agentcore-generally-available/)), I hear a lot of folks worried about adversarial agents, about prompt injection, and about hallucinations.
-That's not unreasonable, because all those things exist (and all are areas we're actively working on).
+When I talk to customers and teams around me about agents and agent policy, and the work we're doing on [AgentCore Policy](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/policy.html) (now [GA](https://aws.amazon.com/about-aws/whats-new/2026/03/policy-amazon-bedrock-agentcore-generally-available/)) and [Strands Steering](https://strandsagents.com/docs/user-guide/concepts/plugins/steering/), I hear a lot of folks worried about adversarial agents, about prompt injection, and about hallucinations.
+That's not unreasonable, because all those things exist, and are worth paying attention to.
 But the most common problem is a more basic one, more Fantasia than James Bond.

 AI agents are persistent problem solvers.
 You ask them to solve a problem, and they'll go to work solving the problem.